MicrosoftDocs/customer-voice/cv-docs/send-survey-from-dynamics-365.md

 - Users must at least have the **Survey Sender** role to send the survey through Dynamics 365 apps.

 You can send a survey to your customer from within the customer engagement application's interface.
 This helps you to send a survey at the right time in the customer's journey.
-Let's consider the following scenarios:
+Let's consider the following scenario:

 As a sales representative, you don't have access to surveys in Dynamics 365 Customer Voice.
 With this capability, you can send the survey from a customer engagement application without requiring access to Dynamics 365 Customer Voice.